Burnout Syndrome

 - Getting social support, family support, and professional support

-- Focusing on positivity about work and the workplace
+- Focusing on and fostering positive sides of the work and the workplace

 - Several issues such as investigating the individual dimension of the stress experienced in business life need to be studied.

-In order to get rid of burnout syndrome, all these issues should be discussed with a clinical psychologist in a therapy setting and should be worked on together.
+In order to overcome the burnout syndrome, you can share your unique story with our expert clinical psychologists in a therapy setting and work on the problems together.

 Sources